codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 In the `queryResults` callback, we set the `req.body.id` field to the `id` from the `params`.
 This is so the `next()` handler can access the `id` of the updated record and retrieve the latest version from the database.

 Commit and push this code to deploy it to Code Capsules.
 Now you can test this route in Postman, by updating the HTTP method to `put`.
 Add the id `1` to the games path, and change some of the information in the body.
-Click "Send" and you should see the API return the update document.
+Click "Send" and you should see the API return the updated document.

 ![Put method with Postman](../assets/tutorials/game-catalogue-with-nodejs-and-mysql/put-game.png)